-If you receive a prequalification letter in the mail or via email, you don’t need to do anything.
-This happens when financial institutions request lists from credit bureaus on specific groups of people, such as consumers who fall within a certain credit score range.
-The bank or credit union then contacts the individuals on the list to let them know they prequalify based on the information they received from the credit bureau.
+You may prequalify for certain credit cards or loans without taking any action.
+This can happen when financial institutions request lists from credit bureaus on specific groups of people, such as consumers with above average credit scores, to market their products to.
+The bank or credit union then sends a letter or other promotion to the individuals on the list to let them know they prequalify.

 - Social Security number

 - Employment status